In Excess of Medicine: Pleasure and Politics in Venezuelan Health Care

 In Excess of Medicine: Pleasure and Politics in Venezuelan Health Care examines key sites in central Caracas where people sought “health” during a bonanza of government medical reforms.
 The book describes intimate doctor-patient consultations, dance parties for aging adults, earnest training sessions for clinic volunteers, and frustrated homeless outreach efforts.
 In this detailed ethnographic account, In Excess of Medicine documents the emergence of an emphatically pro-poor medical system that, responding to local desires for a caring form of biomedicine, framed health care as a technology of dignity and social justice.
 Participants expected public health programs to do more than cure disease — they saw participation as empowering them by offering valued forms of sociopolitical recognition.
 In spite of their problems, government health projects elicited excitement and pleasure because they identified marginalized Venezuelans as bodies who mattered.
 This research shows that health is not a value-neutral measure of bodily function, but a political and aesthetic experience of belonging in the world.

 As the first in-depth analysis of health reform in Chávez’s Venezuela, this book offers a uniquely personalized account of people’s struggles for social justice via health care.
 It intervenes in the field of global health by arguing that medicine represents much more than a technical fix for physical ills.
 Health care systems are value-laden cultural productions that people evaluate in terms of historically informed expectations and desires.
 These findings have important implications for assessing the achievements of health interventions across cultural and political contexts.
 In Excess of Medicine also signals a paradigmatic shift within the field of medical anthropology by establishing the value of studying pleasure with the same seriousness of purpose as we study suffering.
+This book is currently under contract with University of California Press.

 Chapter 1.
 Moving medicine “inside the barrio”